Press ESC to close

 Performance testing is used to review that the system executes properly under its anticipated workload, including speed, stability, and responsiveness.

-Load testing, a subset of performance testing, evaluates how the system responds to high volumes of users or transactions simultaneously.
+Load testing is a part of performance testing.
+It considers how the system will respond to a high volume of users or transactions at the same time.

-Security testing identifies application vulnerabilities and verifies that data and resources are effectively protected from internal and external threats.
+Security testing identifies vulnerabilities within the application, verifying whether the data or resources are effectively protected from either internal or external threats.

 Types of Performance Testing